RobertWSaunders/databases-class-project/README.md

 Following those rules you are able to create a schema for an ER diagram.

 ### Data Manipulation Language

+Data manipulation language is the other subset of constructs in SQL that allow you to manipulate data.
+It must noted that both DDL and DML are case insensitive when writing queries etc.

 case insensitive
 select query lists attributes desired in the result of a query